 Good morning, y’all.
-I have taken Martin Luther King day off, like I suspect any good American should.
-It’s definitely a holiday from mail delivery, and Mulva tells me that the bank is closed.
+I took Martin Luther King day off, like I suspect any good American did.
+It’s definitely a holiday from mail delivery, and Mulva tells me that the banks closed.
 She was happy to report that the Walmart was open for business, though.
 Mulva tells me she was nearly crushed by the throngs of shoppers observing the holiday.

 As an act of contrariness, as I am given to from time to time, I searched Walmart’s directory online and found that the Walmart store in Atlanta, on Martin Luther King Drive, was open.
 How do the residents in the area of that store feel about the “business as usual” attitude of America’s largest retailer on the day set aside for honoring one of America’s greatest heroes?
 I guess we’ll have to wait for the live report from Channel 11, “who hold the powerful accountable”.
 My guess is pigs will be used for interstellar flight before we see that report.

 Anyway, setting aside a day to reflect on the accomplishments of America’s Gandhi seems like the least we could do.
 For those of us who lived during the time of “Abraham, Martin and John”, we can not look back without feeling blessed that Dr. King was the man he was.
 Without his adherence to a strong moral code of non-violence, the Civil Rights period of the 60’s and early 70’s could have been a period of tremendous bloodshed.

 As it was, we had riots in some of the major cities in America, but they could have been much, much worse.
 Watts, Harlem, Chicago and Newark made the headlines, but thousands of American cities did not erupt.
 Thank Dr. King, and his followers who understood his message of non-violence.